+My first love with ecology was the conservation of biodiversity and the protection of natural environments.
+Before heading to the scientific research, I achieved a master’s degree in management of biodiversity and sustainable development.
+I’am interested in how scientific, social, political and natural interactions can be arranged to protect biodiversity at best.
 Within my research work, I try to strengthen the connections between theoretical ecology/evolution, applied ecology and conservation of biodiversity.
-I think that biodiversity indicators are more relevant when they are deeply based on theoretical predictions expected from ecological theory.
+I think that biodiversity assessments are more relevant when they are deeply based on theoretical predictions expected from ecological theory.
 My work relies on using such indicators with large scale datasets, what provides a powerful framework to test theoretical assumptions on natural systems.
 Therefore, carrying out such studies based on large data sets and grounded in ecological theory represents a win-win situation for basic and applied research.

 Macroecology and conservation biogeography have mainly investigated the concept of diversity through species richness (alpha diversity).
 The concept of similarity (beta diversity) has also been studied, but we are still lacking of empirical evidences to assess the forcing and process driving its spatial and temporal dynamics.
 While species richness has been shown decrease or increase depending on the spatial scale considered, betadiversity is decreasing at almost all spatial scales globally.
 This so-called biotic homogenization therefore appears as one of the most important consequences of global changes on biodiversity.
 However, little is known about its scale dependency, the susceptibility of different taxa or its predominant drivers.
 In the context of biotic homogenization driven by complex and under-studied factors, I want to investigate large-scale changes and the nature of temporal dynamics of taxonomic and functional betadiversity.